-Zion National Park is located in the western part of the United States in the southwestern park of the state of Utah.
+Zion National Park is located in the western part of the United States in the southwestern part of the state of Utah.
 The park boundaries cover an area of 229 square miles (590 sq km).

 Carved by the Virgin River, the largest draw is the phenomenal Zion Canyon which stretches 15 miles (24 km), reaching depths of 2,640 feet (800 m).
 The elevations of the park range from 3,666 feet (1,117 m) to the highest summit of Horse Ranch Mountain at 8,726 feet (2,660 m).

 The diverse ecosystem includes coniferous forest, desert, riparian, and woodland.
-Some of the common vegetation include sagebrush, prickly pear cactus, Indian paintbrush, scrub oak, ponderosa pine, juniper, pinyon pine, Gambel oak, aspen and yucca.
+Some of the common vegetation include sagebrush, prickly pear cactus, Indian paintbrush, scrub oak, ponderosa pine, juniper, pinyon pine, Gambel oak, aspen, and yucca.

-Bats account from 19 species of the 79 mammalian species.
+Bats account for 19 species of the 79 mammalian species.
 Predators include badger, bobcat, cougar, coyote, gray fox, and ring-tailed cat.
 The predator birds include the renowned golden eagles, California condor, red-tailed hawks, and the peregrine falcon which is the world’s fastest bird.

 Popular mammals include bighorn sheep, mule deer, rock squirrels, beaver, cottontails, and jackrabbits.
 The varied life zones give way to 28 species of reptiles that call Zion home.